magneticio/vamp.io/content/documentation/installation/container_drivers.md

     }
     ...
     ```
-5. (Re)start Vamp Core with `service vamp-core restart` or by restarting the Java process by hand.
+5. (Re)start Vamp by restarting the Java process by hand.

 > **Note:** as of release 0.7.9, Vamp's Docker driver only supports Docker 1.7+.
 Please see [Github issue](https://github.com/docker/docker/issues/14365) in Docker's repo on why this is necessary.